RowanG1/RowanG1.github.io/_posts/2020-02-16-vr-oculus-quest-experience.md

 https://arpost.co/2020/04/22/benefits-virtual-reality-banking/
 If banking can benefit from VR, it would seem that every industry could be affected in some way.

 VR is surely set to bring giant waves of progress in human computer interaction.
 I generally get bored of computer games quickly, unlike real life-sports which can get me hooked.
-VR games keep me coming back for more, as it involves the senses and the body, and has a high credibility factor.
+VR games keep me coming back for more, as it involves the senses and the body, and has credibility.

 The cost of the games and head-set is inexpensive for what you get.
 The games are so compelling that an annual subscription to certain games would be a successful business model.
 With PC and mobile games, I cannot ever recall a time where I bought additional content for a game I bought; this changed with the Oculus, when I unlocked additional tracks for the roller-coaster app.